figment-networks/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/avalanche-studio.PNG)

-concerning the above image, go and click on Studio, where you have to create new family if you are a new user.
+*Step 6- Concerning the above image, go and click on Studio, where you have to create new family if you are a new user.

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/create-new-family-studio.png)